datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 We would like to add this description as metadata to the file ``./zen.png``, and will identify it with a name corresponding to its extractor, ``"Picture2Words"``.

-In order to include metadata in a dataset, users need to provide a metadata entry to the :command:`meta-add` command.
+In order to include metadata in a dataset, users need to provide a metadata entry to the :dlcmd:`meta-add` command.
 This metadata entry has two major requirements: It needs to be supplied in a certain format, in particular, as a JSON object [#f2]_, and it needs to include a set of required information in defined fields.
 Let's take a look at the JSON object we could generate as a metadata entry for ``zen.png`` and identify required fields::